tldr-pages/tldr/pages/common/wget.md

 > Download files from the Web.
 > Supports HTTP, HTTPS, and FTP.

-- Download the output of an URL to a file:
+- Download the contents of an URL to a file:

 `wget -O {{filename}} {{url}}`